Move over palm oil, make room for the vegetable oil of the future: Algae oil.

-If we open our fridge, pantry, bathroom cabinet or laundry room and take a close look at all the products we keep in there, we have a very high chance of finding palm oil in at least half of them.
-In most ingredient lists, palm oil often hides behind the“vegetable oil” pseudonym which makes it hard to identify.
+If we open our fridge, bathroom cabinet or laundry room and take a close look at the products we keep in there, we have a very high chance of finding palm oil in at least half of them.
+In most ingredient lists, palm oil often hides behind the “vegetable oil” pseudonym, which makes it hard to identify.

 OK, so what is so bad about Palm oil?
-Well, the problem is that it comes with a side of deforestation.
+The problem is that it comes with a side of deforestation.

-In a previous article linking palm oil and deforestation, I explained how huge palm oil monocultures are rapidly substituting Indonesia’s old growth forests, pushing the Orangutan and countless other species to the brink of extinction and placing Indonesia to one of the top CO2 emitters in the world (not from burning fossil fuels, but from the massive CO2 levels released from deforestation).
+In a previous article linking palm oil and deforestation, I explained how huge palm oil monocultures are rapidly substituting Indonesia’s old growth forests, pushing some of the last Orangutans, and countless of other species to the brink of extinction.
+Deforestation is also placing Indonesia as one of the top CO2 emitters in the world –not from burning fossil fuels, but from the massive CO2 levels released from deforestation–.

 The last orangutan populations in the world are found in Indonesia and Malaysia the two largest producers of palm oil in the world.
 Over 80% of the palm oil produced in the world comes from Indonesia, and the vast majority has been produced at the expense of some of some of the last old growth tropical rain forest in the world.

-It looks like our thirst for vegetable oil is just going to increase, but maybe we can feed it with a different and more sustainable type of oil.
+Despite this gloomy future, our thirst for vegetable oil is just going to increase.
+But maybe we can feed it with a different and more sustainable type of oil.

 And here is where Solazyme, a San Francisco based biotech company comes into play.
 Solazyme produces high quality algae oil that is not only much more sustainable but also healthier than palm oil.